CnesUvsqAstroide/ASTROIDE/README.md

 ## Input Data

 ASTROIDE supports reading ONLY input format csv or compressed csv.

-You can download example of astronomical data [here](https://github.com/MBrahem/ASTROIDE/tree/master/ExampleData) or all GAIA DR1 [here](http://cdn.gea.esac.esa.int/Gaia/gdr1/gaia_source/csv/) and put downloaded files in HDFS.
+You can download example of astronomical data [here](https://github.com/CnesUvsqAstroide/ASTROIDE/tree/master/ExampleData) or all GAIA DR1 [here](http://cdn.gea.esac.esa.int/Gaia/gdr1/gaia_source/csv/) and put downloaded files on HDFS.

 Example:

 	$ cd $ASTROIDE_HOME/ExampleData
 	$ hdfs dfs -mkdir data
 	$ hdfs dfs -put * data/

-ASTROIDE allows users to use data whose coordinates are expressed according to the International Celestial Reference System [ICRS](https://hpiers.obspm.fr/icrs-pc/icrs/icrs.html).
+ASTROIDE allows to use data whose coordinates are expressed according to the International Celestial Reference System [ICRS](https://hpiers.obspm.fr/icrs-pc/icrs/icrs.html).
 Other coordinate systems will be supported in future versions.

 ## Partitioning

 Partitioning is a fundamental component for parallel data processing.
 It reduces computer resources when only a sub-part of relevant data are involved in a query, and distributes tasks evenly when the query concerns a large number of partitions.
-This hence globally improves the query performances.
+This hence globally improves query performances.

 Partitioning is a mandatory  process for executing astronomical queries efficiently in ASTROIDE.